JAlcocerT/JAlcocerT/content/blog/py-z-stock-vs-flat.md

 But some years are better than others, right?

-Also, not all companies, sectors, do similarly:
+Also, not all companies or sectors, do similarly:

 {{< gist jalcocert 879fecd6ae9bccaa0175d1c180a032cd "RStocks -DividendEvolution.JPG">}}